Multiposition Valve Actuator

 Two-Position Actuator Movement

-Actuation begins when the signal at port A exceeds 50% of the Nominal signal value.
-After the time period set by the Switching-on time parameter, the actuator begins to move toward the Push-pin stroke limit.
-When the input signal at port A falls below 50% of the Nominal signal value, the actuator reverses its direction after the time period set by the Switching-off time parameter.
+When the value of the signal at port A falls below 50% of the value of the Nominal signal value parameter, the actuator reverses its direction after a time period that equals one third of the value of the Switching-off time parameter.
 The motion can be interrupted mid-stroke.

-When Actuator positions is set to 2, the Actuator travel direction parameter sets the direction of the push-pin motion.
+Actuator travel direction parameter sets the direction of

 The actuator motion can be interrupted at any time.
 If the push-pin motion is disrupted mid-stroke, the switch-on and switch-off times are adjusted proportionally to the push-pin position, relative to the push-pin stroke.